dzomaya/SolarWinds_UnDP/README.md

 You can find them here:
 https://www.tripplite.com/products/management-utilities
 The MIBs contain the authoriative descriptions of the values used by these pollers.

+## SNMPWEBCARD user?
+These UnDPs are not designed to work with Tripp Lite's older SNMPWEBCARD platform.
+RFC1628 based UnDPs may be a good starting point if you're looking to add a UPS to SolarWinds.

 ## Note: I work at Tripp Lite